-Though TIE fighters are featured extensively throughout the film, there are no on screen appearances of TIE fighter pilots at all.
+Though TIE fighters are featured extensively throughout this movie, there are no on-screen appearances of TIE fighter pilots at all.
 Even though the figure of a TIE fighter pilot wasn't released until The Empire Strikes Back wave of figures.

 It is often believed that the Wampa that attacked Luke when he is riding his Tauntaun is the same Wampa in the ice cave, it is not.
-The book Inside the worlds of Star Wars Trilogy labels the events before and during the Battle of Hoth and clearly describes both a male and female Wampa.
+The book Inside the worlds of Star Wars trilogy labels the events before and during the Battle of Hoth, and clearly describes a male and female Wampa.

-A 1980 issue of the children's magazine National Geographic World featured an extensive behind the scenes look at the making of the film, and its special effects.
-The issue included a popular pull out poster of a still photo image showing the Millenium Falcon being chased down by a Star Destroyer.
+A 1980 issue of the children's magazine National Geographic World featured an extensive behind the scenes look at the making of this movie, and its special effects.
+The issue included a popular pull out poster of a still photo image showing the Millennium Falcon being chased down by a Star Destroyer.

-About twenty minutes into the movie there is a shot in the Hoth base control room in which we hear Han's voice over radio describing what's left of the probe droid.
+(At around twenty minutes) There is a shot in the Hoth base control room in which we hear Han's voice over the radio describing what's left of the probe droid.
 One of the background sound effects in this shot was taken from the Canadian shortwave time signal station CHU, which can be heard at 3.330 and 7.335 MHz.

-'Weird Al' Yankovic's "Yoda," a parody of The Kinks "Lola," was written after this movie was released but it wasn't released until his third album, 1985's "Dare to Be Stupid," because of the difficulty of obtaining permission from both George Lucas and from Ray Davies, who wrote "Lola."
+"Weird Al" Yankovic's "Yoda", a parody of The Kinks' "Lola", was written after this movie was released, but it wasn't released until his third album, 1985's "Dare to Be Stupid", because of the difficulty of obtaining permission from George Lucas and from Ray Davies, who wrote "Lola".